 Jax is the perfect example of a champion that scales very well with levels and gets a huge power spike in the late-game.
 The Grandmaster at Arms excels at split pushing towers and shredding through anyone who dares get in his way.

 While exceptionally skilled with virtually every conceivable weapon, he chooses to fight with a lamppost, in order to give his opponents a sporting chance.
 If you’ve ever played against Jax, you’ll know just how scary this lamppost wielding champ can be.
 He may have a weak laning phase, but once you have access to your Trinity Force, you’ll be smashing your opponents into oblivion game after game.

-Her kit really capitalises on the mistakes your opponents make, while the Night Hunter’s stealth and Tumble mechanic – with added true damage from Silver Bolts – can allow her to easily decimate entire teams.
-She receives a fair amount of hate considering her abundant weaknesses, but if you can get past her flaws then the Rift will quickly become your stomping ground.
+Her kit really capitalises on the mistakes your opponents make.
+The Night Hunter’s stealth and Tumble mechanic – with added true damage from Silver Bolts – allow her to easily decimate entire teams.
+She receives a fair amount of hate, considering her abundant weaknesses, but the Rift will quickly become your stomping ground if you can get past her flaws.

 The minion masher’s power spike hits the moment you have access to one or two tanky items, which allows you to survive duels and unleash plenty of devastating blows.
 If you like the idea of chunking 30-40% of an enemy’s health with one hit, then the Curator of the Sand is an excellent pick.